sjdavenport/pyrft/README.md

 # PyRFT
 This package performs inference on in high-dimensional linear models using resampling method.
 In particular it provides post-hoc inference for multiple testing methods.
-This packages requires the python package SansSocui to run - see the Setup section for how to download and install this.
+For further details on the methodology see https://www.math.univ-toulouse.fr/~pneuvial/sanssouci.html.
+This package requires the python package SansSocui to run - see the Setup section for how to download and install this.

 ## Table of contents
 * [Folder Structure](#folderstruct)